lbl-srg/obc/specification/source/useCases.rst

 Use Cases
 ---------

-This section describes use cases for end-users that interact with
+This section describes use cases for end-user interaction, including:

-* the control design tool to design a control sequence and export it as a CDL-compliant specification,
+* use the controls design tool to design a control sequence and export it as a CDL-compliant specification,
 * use the CDL to bid on a project and, when selected for the project, implement the control sequence in a building automation system, and
-* use the CDL during commissioning.
+* use the commissioning and functional verification tool during commissioning.

 Controls design